Typosquatting protection: risks connected to typing errors in Internet addresses

 What happens?
 A rapid redirection towards a range of websites that have been purposely realized to spread advertising.
 In this way, those who registered those domains and set up the redirection will monetize even just thanks to the fact that you are watching the ads, and even more if you try and click on them.
 This “harmless” cybersquatting technique is a real business that, over the years, has made several people billionaires.

 >> FlashStart protects you from a wide range of threats and prevents access to malicious websites ?
-Start your free trial now
+Request a quotation or try it now

 3. Why is typosquatting dangerous?